 59. Spelunk into the Caves of Pinnacles National Park

-Pinnacles National Park is the newest National Park in the country and because of that it is not very well known.
-The caves there are easily accessible by a short trail and because of that, it is a really unique way to get a non-guided tour cave experience.
+Pinnacles National Park is the newest National Park in the country, and because of that it is not very well known.
+The caves there are easily accessible by a short trail, and because of that, it is a unique way to get a non-guided tour cave experience.

 60. See the Purple Sand of Pfeiffer Beach

-Pfeiffer Beach is amazing in its own right, but if you go right after the rain then you will be in for a treat with the purple sand that comes down from the mountains behind it.
+Pfeiffer Beach is fantastic in its own right, but if you go right after the rain, then you will be in for a treat with the purple sand that comes down from the mountains behind it.